DaveTheCrane/kube-go-example-with-fakes/kube-deploy/README.md

 prefix for internal names of items can be overridden.
 It also provides a rudimentary listing mechanism, which is probably less useful than using `kubectl`.

-The code has been developed in an ad hoc fashion, with some tests added as I go along.
+The code has been developed in an ad hoc fashion, with some tests added as I go along (and figured out the client-go fake system).

 ## Setup Go Environment